Image ALT {ALT}

 Ghee oil is different from melting.
 Melted butter is just butter that has been melted on heat.
 Ghee oil is obtained by prolonged boiling over very low heat.
 Finally, the real ghee oils are produced from the milk of free-grazing cows, which eat grass exclusively.

-Learn More about Healthy Diet
+Learn More about a Healthy Diet

 You Might Also Like